Audiology and Speech-Language Pathology were recently listed as “Hot Careers in Health

 All materials are due in the main office by May 31.
 Eligible students are ranked using

 the combined average of the pre-major GPA and 30 credit GPA.
-The top 70 students are
+Students with ranking

-can choose to try again in the following year.
-For more information, refer to the
+into the program can choose to try again in the following year.
+For more information,

 Students who wish to apply for the major must complete the following:

 - Officially declare PSPA (pre-major for Speech Language Pathology and Audiology) with